apache/hbase/PluggableRpcAuthentication.md

 use of the `org.apache.hadoop.hbase.security.AuthMethod` enum makes it impossible to define a new method of authentication.
 Also, the RPC implementation is written to only use the methods that are expressly shipped in HBase.
-Adding a new authentication method would require copying and modifying the RpcClient implementation.
+Adding a new authentication method would require copying and modifying the RpcClient implementation, in addition to modifying the RpcServer to invoke the correct authentication check.

 While it is possible to add a new authentication method to HBase, it cannot be done cleanly or sustainably.
 This is what is meant by "impossible".